Modi commences US tour with 'respect sovereignty' message for China, Russia

 Beijing and Moscow are expected to keenly watch his parleys with US President Joe Biden in Washington DC on Wednesday and Thursday as the two leaders are meeting amid Russia’s “special military operations” in Ukraine and China’s continued aggression against India in the Himalayas.

-The Prime Minister in an interview with a newspaper published in the US stressed respect for the sovereignty and territorial integrity of all the nations.
+The prime minister in an interview with a newspaper published in the US stressed on respect for the sovereignty and territorial integrity of all the nations.

 “For normal bilateral ties with China, peace and tranquillity in the border areas is essential,” Modi told Wall Street Journal in an interview ahead of his visit to the US.
 “We have a core belief in respecting sovereignty and territorial integrity, observing the rule of law and peaceful resolution of differences and disputes.
 At the same time, India is fully prepared and committed to protect its sovereignty and dignity.”